Fastcash and Knox Wire Announce $1.2 Billion Global Payment Partnership

 Fastcash will utilize Knox Wire to expand their cross-border payment capabilities and streamline the cross-border payment process.

 SÃO PAULO, Dec.
-17, 2022 /CNW/ -- Fastcash and Knox Wire announce global payment partnership.
+17, 2022 /PRNewswire/ -- Fastcash and Knox Wire announce global payment partnership.
 The collaboration, orchestrated by Zed Network, will power as much as $1.2 billion USD per year in volume.

 Fastcash leverages a digital gateway that processes cash-ins or cash-outs at physical locations including ATMs, banks, offices, post offices, and retailers.
 Via smart conciliation process, payments have accurate identification metrics and allow for easy ID verification of agencies or individuals.
 Fastcash caters to more than 8.6 million Brazilians and powers the transfer of over 10 billion BRL per year, enabling the growth of Brazilian businesses.